jabezborja/tagalang/README.md

 # TagaLang Programming Language #

-TagaLag is an interpreted programming language, it is created with Python3.
+TagaLang is an interpreted programming language with tagalog syntax, it is created with Python3.

 This can do:

 Printing
 ```
-iPrint ang 'Hello World!'
+ipakita 'Hello World!'
 ```

 Declaring Variables and add its value